ncarboni/arthistorydata/docs/modelling.md

 #### Note

 A place is a section of space identified independently from its temporal status.
 They are usually referenced using absolute (WGS, EPSG) or relative reference systems.
-Absolute reference system use point-based coordinates to identify representation of space.
+Absolute reference system uses point-based coordinates to identify the representation of a space.